godatadriven/godatadriven-blog/content/four-developments-that-impact-digital-transformation.md

 Tom Reilly gives an example of an auto manufacturer.
 “If you’re not building a connected car, you are in trouble.
 So auto manufacturers are quickly becoming data management companies.”
 Bottom-line is that every enterprise becomes a technology company, no matter what business you are in.

-In this new era of computing, both large enterprises and startups are adopting Hadoop.
-Bu implementing and supporting Hadoop, large organizations validate this technology, leading to an expansion of the market.
+In this new era of computing, both large enterprises and startups are adopting [Hadoop](http://www.godatadriven.com/hadoop "Hadoop").
+By implementing and supporting Hadoop, large organizations validate this technology, leading to an expansion of the market.

 ## Shifting from technology to use cases
 In 2014 everyone talked about technology, and this conversation shifted to the combination of technologies to create a data hub.
-Some call the central data platform a data lake, to illustrate to CIO’s where data fits in the data landscape.
+Some call the central data platform a data lake, to illustrate CIO’s where the data platform fits in with the data landscape.

 Now in 2016, Cloudera, much like us, sees boardroom use cases emerging.
 These use cases often come down to customer insight, Internet of Things data-driven products and services, and lowering business risk.